cyberwizardinstitute/workshops/readme.markdown

 * [UI](ui.markdown) - Consider for a moment what goes on in the mind of the people visiting your web site or app.
 How much effort are they willing to exert to: 1) know they're in the right place, 2) find what they're looking for, 3) know how to respond?

 * [vim](vim.markdown) - learn how to use the vim command-line text editor

+....and so much more!
+Check the list of files above for notes on other topics covered.